-The NXT-G Calibration block also has a delete function that will clear out any calibrations currently stored in the NXT brick's memory.
-It could be helpful to clear out such values at the beginning of your calibration process just so you know you're working with clean values in your NXT brick, especially if you're in a classroom where different people are sharing an NXT brick.
+The EV3 Calibration block also has a delete function that will clear out any calibrations currently stored in the EV3 brick's memory.
+It could be helpful to clear out such values at the beginning of your calibration process just so you know you're working with clean values in your EV3 brick, especially if you're in a classroom where different people are sharing an EV3 brick.

-Figure 5-7 shows a basic Calibration deletion program.
-First, the program waits for the user to press the orange NXT button and then it deletes the current calibration via the Calibration block.
+Figure 5-8 shows a basic Calibration deletion program.
+First, the program waits for the user to press the orange EV3 button and then it deletes the current calibration via the Calibration block.
 Finally, it plays a confirmation tone.

-Figure 5-7.
-A program to delete the current Light sensor calibration
+Figure 5-8.
+A program to delete the current Color Sensor calibration

-Shielding the Light Sensor
+Shielding the Color Sensor

-Although calibration of your light sensors is important, shielding the light sensors is just as important if not more.
-The NXT Light sensor produces its own source of light via the LED, so outside light is really just a nuisance.
-Many robots that depend on light sensors for navigation work best in a dark room, where the only reflected light they are reading is from the LED on the sensor.
+Although calibration of your Color Sensors is important, shielding the Color Sensors is just as important, if not more so.
+The EV3 Color Sensor produces its own source of light via the LED, so outside light is really just a nuisance.
+Many robots that depend on Color Sensors for navigation work best in a dark room, where the only reflected light they are reading is from the LED on the sensor.

-I had one coach tell me that his team's robot had perfect light sensor programming, because it worked just as well with the lights turned off.
+I had one coach tell me that his team's robot had perfect Color Sensor programming, because it worked just as well with the lights turned off.
 I hated to tell him that the true test is not removing light sources but adding them.
 And it's not so much the extra light that will get you as the shadows cast by the lights.

-One year, I held a scrimmage match at my home for a few teams, and we quickly realized that my basement wasn't going to be big enough to hold the game tables and the teams, so we moved everything outdoors onto the driveway-in the direct sun light!
+One year, I held a scrimmage match at my home for a few teams, and we quickly realized that my basement wasn't going to be big enough to hold the game tables and the teams, so we moved everything outdoors onto the driveway-in the direct sunlight!
 The shadows cast by the sun as it went behind the trees caused the robots to completely lose control.
 They were constantly reading shadows as black lines and missing their marks, causing them to make some spectacular crashes on the game field.
-That scrimmage turned out to be more helpful that we expected, since it showed everyone how sensitive their robots were to the extra lighting.
-After that day, the teams learned to better shield their light sensors from outside light sources.
+That scrimmage turned out to be more helpful than we expected, since it showed everyone how sensitive their robots were to the extra lighting.
+After that day, the teams learned to better shield their Color Sensors from outside light sources.

-The first thing to do is keep the light sensor low and perpendicular to the game field; having the sensor at an angle will not give you the results you desire.
+The main thing to do is keep the Color Sensor low and perpendicular to the game field; having the sensor at an angle will not give you the results you desire.
 Around 3 centimeters off the game field is a good distance.
 Don't get so close that the sensor can't detect the light, but at the same time, don't get so far away that outside sources have an effect on your readings.

-If you can build some kind of cover for your light sensors, this is great for preventing distribution from outside light as well.
+Build some type of cover for your Color Sensors; this is a great way of preventing interference from outside light.
 Many teams will mount the sensors under the bulk of the robot chassis to use the actual robot frame itself to block out the room light.
-Figure 5-8 shows a robot built with shielding around the light sensors.